 Our world is overrun with inconsiderate people who are in a hurry to go nowhere.
-If you are running that late all the time, maybe try waking up and leaving earlier, if not, quit the excuses.
+If you are running that late all the time, maybe try waking up and leaving earlier.
+If not, quit the excuses.
 A bunch of bi-polar hairless apes, swerving in-and-out of traffic, honking, tailgating while flipping the bird, fuming red as you are yelling at that elderly person doing half the speed limit, as you falsely believe they can hear you.
-This is what I see: angry assholes who are so unhappy within their own lives, that they feel it necessary to spread their hatred upon fellow drivers, just to make them feel as bad or worse than they are.
+This is what I see: angry assholes who are so unhappy within their own lives that they feel it necessary to spread their hatred upon fellow drivers, to make them feel as bad or worse than they are.

-This all may be reasons as to why we rage behind the wheel, but this is the foundation as to why road rage is so common: When we are travelling in our vehicles at high rates of speed (or even just at city speed limits), our bodies are aware we are going faster than what is humanly possible.
-Although, our minds don’t realize how fast we are travelling, thus it triggers the flight or fight response in the brain.
-When driving, our bodies know we are going fast and it triggers the flight response in the reptilian part of the brain, known as the: amygdala.
+This all may be reasons as to why we rage behind the wheel, but this is the foundation as to why road rage is so common: When we travel in our vehicles at high-speed rates (or even just at city speed limits), our bodies are aware we are going faster than what is humanly possible.
+Although our minds don’t realize how fast we are travelling, it triggers the brain’s flight or fight response.
+When driving, our bodies know we are going fast, and it triggers the flight response in the triune brain, specifically the oldest reptilian part, known as the: amygdala.

 Asian languages are far more advanced than most others found throughout the world.
-Asian people began to speak more words quicker, than their North American counterparts.
+Asian people began to speak more words quicker than their North American counterparts.
 The average Chinese four-year-old can already count to 40, where the average American four-year-old can only count to 16.

-For example, Japanese children are taught an 81-line jingle, called the kuku, that teaches them the times table.
+For example, Japanese children are taught an 81-line jingle, called the Kuku, that teaches them the times table.
 They eventually learn how to recite the entire thing at speed, even competing with each other.
 In adulthood, a Japanese person can recall that 7 x 7 = 49 simply because ‘seven seven forty-nine’ sounds right when sung.

 In Chinese classrooms, the traditional ‘chalk and talk’ approach is favoured, where children sit in rows and are directly instructed by a teacher writing on a blackboard.
 Students are taught maths using rote memorization and repetition.
 Asians have a way shorter summer break than found here in the western world.
 The school year in the United States is, on average, 180 days long.
 The South Korean school year is 220 days long.
 The Japanese school year is 243 days long.